Can we please stop arguing about whether Bluesky is decentralized? (privacy.thenexus.today)

 Kirk@startrek.website on 08 Sep 16:09 collapse

-Classic whattaboutism from you bluesky employees:
+Classic whattaboutism from bluesky cultists:

 arewedecentralizedyet.online

-Please continue to deflect and avoid the topic
+Please continue to deflect and avoid the topic.

-gabboman@app.wafrn.net on 08 Sep 16:13 collapse
+gabboman@app.wafrn.net on 08 Sep 16:13 next collapse

 is matrix decentralized?